 Data is key in any thriving business, and AI can help predict data failure that could potentially derail your operations.

 But this is only the case if the data that’s part of your DR plan is clean.

 Make sure you've removed any corrupt or inaccurate data.
 Take out any duplications and eliminate any noise.
 AI can synthesize and pull insights from data much faster and more effectively than humans, but its predictive abilities are only as good as the data you feed it.

 The last thing you want is to chase faulty predictions based on messy data.

 3. Consider Colocation

 AI requires significant computational power, and data centers can provide the required graphic processing units to support it.
 But given the demands, you might not want to spend the resources supporting a data center in house.
 Colocation might be in your organization's best interest.

 Colocation lowers your total cost of ownership, enables you to implement technology and service advancements in a faster and more cost effective way, and allows you scale as needed, while focusing on your core business.

 Get Started With AI in DR

-Resilient organisations proactively assess emerging threats and risks.
-They prioritise communication and collaboration and have plans in place to quickly and effectively address vulnerabilities.
-AI is making all this easier by enabling companies to analyse data faster and improve their response time.
+Resilient organizations proactively assess emerging threats and risks.
+They prioritize communication and collaboration and have plans in place to quickly and effectively address vulnerabilities.
+AI is making all this easier by enabling companies to analyze data faster and improve their response time.